Guide to the sbt build¶

 > sandbox/run

-The following shows how to set nativeGC
+The following shows how to set nativeGC on all the projects.

 > set every nativeGC := "immix"